Romaine Lettuce Recalled Due to E. Coli Outbreak in 25 States

 How do I know if I have one of these products?

-Be on the lookout for any packages stamped with a label reading “Salinas.”
+Be on the lookout for any packages stamped with a label reading “Salinas” like this.
 Some packages are stamped with “Salinas” and another location, and those are just as dangerous.
 If any of your products have moved through Salinas, California, make sure to get rid of them ASAP.
 You should also be wary of romaine products that don’t bear a location stamp.
 If you’re not sure whether or not a salad mix contains romaine lettuce, it’s best to discard it.

 I have one of these products!
 What should I do with it?